djcustard/GestureGAN/README.md

 03/04/20 - DsExGAN has been trained and tested.
 The GAN seems to output values that are more realistic.
 For curiosity I will train a model on much less layers to see its success.
 I have also multiplied the Output of the GAN files as these are still float values between 0.0-1.0.
 We will multiply these by 32767 to potentially change the behaviour.
 I am looking through TensorFlow's own tutorial on custom training.
 Very similar to 1DGAN lesson, will practice storing audio into Tensors rather than Numpy's.
 Whilst I am trying to drive the success of getting audio which is like that of the sample, I am also hoping to improve my Discriminators performance by building a more precise model.

+'<i>The ideal number of hidden layers and neurons depends on the problem and the dataset.
+Like many aspects of machine learning, picking the best shape of the neural network requires a mixture of knowledge and experimentation.
+As a rule of thumb, increasing the number of hidden layers and neurons typically creates a more powerful model, which requires more data to train effectively.</i>' - Custom Training: Walkthrough (TF)

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.

 Links: